CheckiO/checkio-empire-battle-craft/info/description.md

 Units, towers, buildings and other objects on a map are called "items".
 When you ask for info about items, you will receive a dictionary with the item data, or a list of these dictionaries.
-The item info for can contain various fields.
-Thus it is better to use the `dict.get` method.
+The item info for can contain various fields, so it is better to use the `dict.get` method.
 An item can have the following keys:

 - "id": (int) Unique identifier of the item.
 All items has this field.
 - "player_id": (int) Ownership of the item.
 - "role": (str) Describes the role of the item.
 It can be a `unit`, `tower`, `building`, `center`, or `obstacle`.
 You can read more below on the different roles.
 - "hit_points": (int/float) Defines the durability of the item.
-If "hit_points" is zero or below, then the item is destroyed.
+If "hit_points" is zero or lower, then the item is destroyed.
 - "coordinates": (list of two int/float): Item location coordinates.
 Units are single point objects.
   For large objects such as buildings, this field contains the coordinates of the center (middle) point.